 At best it is a very basic receiver, designed for AM reception but will copy SSB with the BFO turned on an patient tuning.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Hallicrafters SX-99.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Hallicrafters SX-99.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Hallicrafters SX-99 might be around:
+Based on historic data, today's second-hand price of the Hallicrafters SX-99 is around: